AJ000-sys/csc340-group-4/AntoineWimberly.md

 My Name is Antoine Wimberly and I like to walk my dog and play video games

 ## My CSC340 Goals
-I hope to gain the learn and retain the information that would help me get a job in computer science
+I hope to learn and retain the information that would help me get a job in computer science